Strategic Media Outreach, High-Authority Link Building through PR

 If you’ve managed Google Ads for a while, you probably remember the broad match modifier.
 It was the sweet spot between the wide reach of broad match and the limits of phrase match.
 Using the “+keyword” format, it helped PPC managers find new opportunities while staying in control.

-Then, in 2021, Google pulled the rug out from under us.
-The broad match modifier was officially deprecated, leaving many advertisers scrambling to understand what happened and how to adapt their campaigns.
+In 2021, Google pulled the rug out from under us when it officially deprecated the Google Ads broad match modifier, leaving many advertisers scrambling to understand what happened and how to adapt their campaigns.

 If you’re still unsure about what replaced the broad match modifier, whether you need to update your old campaigns, or how to get the same targeting flexibility in 2026, this guide will help.